ucsbfinaid/Shopping-Sheet/README.md

 ## Copyright

-Copyright � 2014.
+Copyright &copy; 2014.
 The Regents of the University of California.
 All rights reserved.

 ## License